 Top Ten: World Cinema Treasures

-Films on this, the highest level of artistic merit, must contain an extraordinary breadth of insight into the human experience, one that transcends any geographical, cultural or genre limitation.
+Films on this, the highest level of artistic merit, must contain an extraordinary breadth of insight into the humanities, one that transcends any geographical, cultural or genre limitation.
 Furthermore, the story's development must appear spontaneous and natural, without apparent signs of their author's manipulation.
-At the same time, the narrative groundwork must be subtly laid so that an audience can strongly identify with, and feel for the characters' outcome.
+At the same time, the narrative groundwork must be subtly laid so that an audience can strongly identify with, and feel for, the characters' outcome.
 If the work is abstract in nature, it must ignite and consume the viewer's imagination.
-These motion pictures must not only be supremely crafted but reach deep into the bone marrow of our existence to create an everlasting spiritual experience, not unlike that produced by any of the other arts' greatest achievements.
+Supposing that the films on this list (not to mention its many close contenders) had flaws (and I would strongly assert they have not): Any weaknesses would be obliterated by each film's provisioning viewers a chance to ponder endlessly the human condition amidst life's transformative experiences, wonders and mysteries.
+These motion pictures must not only be supremely crafted but reach deep into the bone marrow of our existence to create an everlasting spiritual encounter, not unlike that produced by any of the other arts' greatest achievements.

 They are listed in alphabetical order: